cncf/tag-env-sustainability/.github/ISSUE_TEMPLATE/project-suggestion.md

 ## TODO

-Please complete these steps in order.

 - [ ] Project proposal / suggestion details added to this issue (all section above filled out)
 - [ ] Project Leads found (one or more)
-  - Project Leads: *tag yourself here*
+  - Project Leads: *link project leads here*
 - [ ] Project proposal discussed in the TAG
   - Discussed in the TAG ENV meeting on `XX-XX`
 - [ ] Project proposal accepted / rejected by the TAG leads